Coccinella septempunctata: Predators and parasites

 Known predators of Coccinella septempunctata are birds, small mammals, spiders and other Coccinellidae.
-Other insects, for example, lacewings will feed on ladybird eggs.
+Other insects, such as lacewings, will feed on ladybird eggs.
 C. septempunctatas fourth larval instar is particularly vulnerable to predation, and many larvae are lost during this stage.
 But adult C. septempunctata have few enemies in nature due to effective anti-predator adaptations.
 Their distinctive high contrast black and orange spots and conspicuous colours deter potential predators.
-The species is also able to emit a fluid from their leg joints, giving the beetle a foul taste.
-When a ladybird is threatened, it sometimes plays dead and secretes the foul-tasting substance for protection.
+The species also has a defense mechanism called reflex bleeding, whereby it emits a foul-tasting alkaloid fluid from its leg joints.
+When threatened, a ladybird sometimes secretes the foul-tasting substance for protection.
 The toxic alkaloids that C. septempunctata synthesizes are N-oxide coccinelline and the alkaloid's free base, precoccinelline.
-Depending on the seven-spot ladybird's gender and diet, the black spot size and its colours can indicate how toxic each individual insect appears to potential predators.
+The colour of the seven-spot ladybird's elytra and its spots size are an indicator of how toxic it is to predators.
+The diet and sex of the seven-spot ladybird do not influence the spot size.

 Often C. septempunctata become hosts to a number of parasites.
 Parasitic wasps, in particular Dinocampus coccinellae and Perilitus coccinellae, regularly target the larvae of seven-spot ladybirds.
-P. coccinellae synchronises its development with C. septempunctata lavae, and even enters and exists diapause in step with its host.
+P. coccinellae synchronises its development with C. septempunctata larvae, and even enters and exits diapause in step with its host.
 D. coccinellae deposits its eggs in body cavities of female C. septempunctata, which hatch and consume the ladybird's eggs.
 These wasp larvae remain in the host, often in a ladybird's leg, until they pupate and emerge nine days later.
 It has been reported that some adult C. septempunctata are able to recover from this parasitism and resume their lifecycle.